 CREATE INDEX idx_customer_id ON salesdata(customer_id);

-When creating and using a columnstore table, if you import a large amount of data, note that you must perform a major compaction to improve read performance and collect statistics to adjust the execution strategy.
+When you create and use columnstore tables, especially when you import large amounts of data, you must execute a major compaction to improve read performance.
+You must also execute schema statistics collection and adjust the execution strategy based on the collected statistics.

-Major compaction: After you import data in batches, we recommend that you perform a major compaction.
-This improves read performance because the compaction operation compacts fragmented data to make it more contiguous in physical storage, thereby reducing the disk I/O required for read operations.
-After you import data, trigger a major compaction in the tenant to ensure that all data is compacted to the baseline layer.
-For more information, see MAJOR and MINOR (MySQL-compatible mode) and MAJOR and MINOR (Oracle-compatible mode).
+Major compaction: A major compaction is recommended to be executed after you batch import data.
+A major compaction improves read performance by reorganizing fragmented data to make it physically continuous, which reduces disk I/O during reads.
+After the data is imported, execute a major compaction in the tenant to ensure that all data is compacted to the base layer.
+For more information, see MAJOR and MINOR (MySQL mode) and MAJOR and MINOR (Oracle mode).

-Collect statistics: After the major compaction is completed, we recommend that you collect statistics.
-This is important for the optimizer to generate effective query plans and execution strategies.
-For more information, see GATHER_SCHEMA_STATS (MySQL-compatible mode) and GATHER_SCHEMA_STATS (Oracle-compatible mode).
-You can also use the views GV$OB_OPT_STAT_GATHER_MONITOR (MySQL-compatible mode) and GV$OB_OPT_STAT_GATHER_MONITOR (Oracle-compatible mode) to monitor the collection progress.
+Schema statistics collection: You are recommended to execute schema statistics collection after you execute the major compaction.
+This step is vital for the optimizer to generate effective query plans and execution strategies.
+For more information, see GATHER_SCHEMA_STATS (MySQL mode) and GATHER_SCHEMA_STATS (Oracle mode).
+You can also monitor the collection progress in the GV$OB_OPT_STAT_GATHER_MONITOR (MySQL mode) and GV$OB_OPT_STAT_GATHER_MONITOR (Oracle mode) views.

-Note that as the amount of data in columnstore tables increases, the speed of major compaction may decrease.
+When the amount of data in a columnstore table increases, the major compaction takes more time.